 Choosing to have your goods transported by sea freight removes this risk.
 At John Good Logistics we’re keen to offer our customers the safest option – even on smaller ‘less than container load’ shipments.
 At present, we’re the only UK freight forwarder offering a direct LCL service from Turkey to the UK by sea.

 If you need advice on any aspect of importing or exporting, John Good Logistics has over 180 years of experience to draw on.
-Feel free to give our agents a call to discuss your requirements.
+Feel free to contact our agents to discuss your requirements.